ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Error Handling
 {: #openwhisk_webactions_errors}

-When an OpenWhisk action fails, there are two different failure modes.
-The first is known as an _application error_ and is analogous to a caught exception: the action returns a JSON object containing a top level `error` property.
-The second is a _developer error_ which occurs when the action fails catastrophically and does not produce a response (this is similar to an uncaught exception).
+An OpenWhisk action fails in two different possible failure modes.
+The first is known as an _application error_, and is analogous to a caught exception: the action returns a JSON object that contains a top level `error` property.
+The second is a _developer error_, which occurs when the action fails catastrophically, and does not produce a response (similar to an uncaught exception).
 For web actions, the controller handles application errors as follows:

 - Any specified path projection is ignored and the controller projects the `error` property instead.
-- The controller applies the content handling implied by the action extension to the value of the `error` property.
+- The controller applies the content handling that is implied by the action extension to the value of the `error` property.

-Developers should be aware of how web actions might be used and generate error responses accordingly.
-For example, a web action that is used with the `.http` extension should return an HTTP response, for example: `{error: { statusCode: 400 }`.
-Failing to do so will in a mismatch between the implied content-type from the extension and the action content-type in the error response.
-Special consideration must be given to web actions that are sequences, so that components that make up a sequence can generate adequate errors when necessary.
+Developers must know how web actions might be used, and generate appropriate error responses.
+For example, a web action that is used with the `.http` extension returns an HTTP response like `{error: { statusCode: 400 }`.
+Failing to do so is a mismatch between the implied `Content-Type` from the extension and the action `Content-Type` in the error response.
+Special consideration must be given to web actions that are sequences so that components that make up a sequence can generate adequate errors when necessary.